miac-research/MARS-brainstem/README.md

 ## Using the pre-built container images

-Ready-to-use, pre-built images for nnU-Net and MD-GRU brainstem segmentaion are available for download from the [Github container registry](https://github.com/miac-research/dl-brainstem/packages).
+Ready-to-use, pre-built images are available for download from the [Github container registry](https://github.com/miac-research/dl-brainstem/packages).
 The images have been tested with Apptainer and Docker.

 In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two algorithms) and using Apptainer (the standard container tool for scientific computing).

 ### Hardware requirements

 While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly accelerate the calculation.
-The pre-built images use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 9.0 (H100, RTX 6000 Ada).
+The pre-built images use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 12.0 (Blackwell generation, 2024) for the nnU-Net method.
+Please note that for the MD-GRU method, support is currently limited to compute capability 5.0 to 9.0 (Hopper generation, 2022).
 A minimum of 8 GB GPU memory is required.

 ### nnU-Net algorithm using Apptainer